seemanshu-shukla/demo-pipeline/README.md

-This is general ML project structured that is followed at industry level
+This is general ML project structure that is followed at industry level